 StartExam API may be used by developer who is the owner or admin of a StartExam App account.

-An authenticated request requires two headers: the Date
+An authenticated request requires two headers: the Date and the Authorization header.

 The following sections describe how to construct these headers.